Kandadevi S. Alagiriswamy

-Kandadevi S. Alagiriswamy (1925–2000) was a Carnatic violinist.
+Kandadevi Sundararaja Alagiriswamy (1925–2000) was a Carnatic violinist.

 Early life

-He was born on April 21, 1925, in the village of Kandadevi near Devakottai, Sivaganga district in Tamil Nadu to Sundararaja Iyengar and Alimelu Ammal.
+He was born on April 21, 1925, in the village of Kandadevi near Devakottai, Sivaganga district in Tamil Nadu to S. Sundararaja Iyengar and Alimelu Ammal.

 He initially had his training under his grandfather Srinivasa Iyengar and then under Kandadevi Chellam Iyengar.

 He had his advanced training under T. Chowdaiah.

 Career

-Alagiriswamy's debut performance was accompanying his guru T Chowdiah's solo concert in Mysore.
+Alagiriswamy's debut performance was accompanying his guru Chowdiah's solo concert in Mysore.
 Thereafter he has accompanied Carnatic music stalwarts of the time including M. S. Subbulakshmi, M. L. Vasanthakumari, P. S. Narayanaswamy and several others.

 Overseas performance

-He was the accompanying violinist to M. S. Subbulakshmi when she performed at the Festival of India at London in 1982.
+Alagiriswamy was the accompanying violinist to M. S. Subbulakshmi when she performed at the Festival of India at London in 1982.

 He has accompanied other singers and travelled to various countries including the UK, USA, Japan and many other countries.